wodor/HudsonJQueryBundle/README.rst

 :Version: 0.1

-This bundle provides integration for _jQuery: http://jquery.com and _jQueryUI: http://jqueryui.com)in your Symfony2 Project.
+This bundle provides integration for _jQuery: http://jquery.com and _jQueryUI: http://jqueryui.com in your Symfony2 Project.

 For documentation, see: